Tschonti/dicsi-frontend/README.md

 - View the songs from the database in different ways: One or two column mode suited for mobile users, and single verse mode ideal with a projector.
 - Adjust font size to maximize the amount of lyrics on the screen.
 - Create a playlist of songs and quickly switch between them.
 The playlist is saved in the browser's local storage.
 - Logged in users can create, edit or delete songs from the database.
-(Registration is not avalaible outside the church.)
+(Registration is not available outside the church.)

 ## Available Scripts